iter8-tools/iter8/mkdocs/docs/getting-started/your-first-experiment.md

 ## 4. Run experiment
 The `iter8 run` command reads the `experiment.yaml` file, runs the specified experiment, and writes the results of the experiment into the `result.yaml` file.
+Run the experiment as follows.

 ```shell
 iter8 run